 Empowerment versus Natural Law

-Some that are initially exposed to the concept of empowerment dismiss
+Some that are initially exposed to the concept of primal creative

 it disdainfully as "magic" that negates "natural law".
 What is being

 proposed here in terms of empowerment is not a wish to dispose of natural law, because

 that CONVENTION serves as a great, stable foundation for the forms, structures and activities in the

 physical universe.
 Natural law is wondrous in its design and scope of

 possible developments, and many scientists are continually amazed and compelled to study aspects

 of it for a lifetime.
 It should be noted that the physical realm was

 designed by the creator to work by inviolate law.
 However, the spiritual